-

 Each enterprise brings its own strategic objectives and organizational culture as it works to articulate the goals and desired results of investment in AI.
 Even so, organizations are well advised to start at the top—in terms of who is setting the vision and how ambitious the vision is.

-Ask a contact center director about AI opportunities and goals, and you are likely to hear numerous use cases for automating or otherwise improving existing customer support workflows.
+Ask a contact center director about AI opportunities and goals, and you will likely hear numerous use cases for automating or otherwise improving existing customer support workflows.
 There can be value in those applications, which may serve as early proof points of GenAI’s value on a small scale.
 Yet these use cases and applications will probably fall short of AI’s full potential.

 With a bold, aspirational vision—supported by shorter-term milestones—your organization is positioned to maximize AI’s synergies and move forward with speed and confidence.